alexpaul/in-app-purchases/testing.md

 * Creating a local StoreKit Configuration file in Xcode.
   * The Products in the local config file can be distinct from those on App Store Connect.
 * Syncing a StoreKit Configuration file with App Store Connect.
-  * After syncing the StorKit Configurgation file with App Store Connect you will have access to the ASC Products and Subscriptions.
+  * After syncing the StorKit Configuration file with App Store Connect you will have access to the ASC Products and Subscriptions.
   * This feature was introduced in Xcode 14.
-* The ability to test purchasing in the simulator or device without needing a Sandbox acccount.
+* The ability to test purchasing in the simulator or device without needing a Sandbox account.
 * Manage StoreKit transactions via the Debug menu bar.

 ***